 Just to recap.
-Writing the treatment is essential when writing your script.
+Writing a film treatment is essential when writing your script.
 It combats writer’s block, gives you structure, helps to get the film funded (part of the sales pitch).
-Furthermore, it allows you to build your script out and iron out any ideas, action points and resolutions before you build upon them in the script.
+Furthermore, it allows you to build your script out and iron out any ideas, action points, and resolutions before you build upon them in the script.

 If you enjoyed this, please comment down below on what you thought of the article, and what you’d like to see next.